Wikkktor/Wikkktor/README.md

 - 🌱 I’m currently learning Docker, FastApi

 - 📫 How to reach me: <a href="mailto: wkaraszewicz@gmail.com">wkaraszewicz@gmail.com</a>
-- :smile: Currently working in GrupaLucrum as a Full Stack developer
+- :smile: Working in GrupaLucrum as a Full Stack developer
 - :zap: In my free time I am doing courses like CS50 or TryHackMe

 ---